rvalles/dbus_ti_link_uart_verilog/README.md

 Tested FPGA boards
 * iCEstick
+* iCESugar
+  * This board builtin UART through stm32 does not do RTS/CTS.
+  * UART limited to 57600bps as workaround.
 * TinyFPGA BX
 * (...)

 Recommendations
 * TI-89, TI-92+ or Voyage 200 are fast enough to take advantage of this.
-  * These calculators work reliably with dbus running at 8MHz.
+  * These calculators work reliably with dbus running higher than default, at 8+ MHz.
-  * Lower end z80 devices might work better with lower dbus rate.
+  * This is unnecessary.
+Performance benefits are negligible.
 * Be careful with FPGA i/o pin tolerance.
 TI dbus is maintained at 3.3v.
 * Edit Makefile to uncomment or add fpga board.
 * Edit board PCF to suit board board and preference.